zylklab/protobuffer/README.md

 ## Image Reader

 A RecordReader that read the content of a image and write as record with a default schema with a unique field content of type Byte[] (avro bytes)

+## FileLookupService

+A FileRecordLookupService that reads the content of a file and add as a byte[] field to the original record